joaquinbejar/DXlink/README.md

 - Automatic handling of authentication and connection maintenance
 - Support for multiple subscription channels
 - Callback and stream-based APIs for event processing
-- Decimal precision for financial values using rust_decimal

 ### Example